-Grate Inlets Type 1 or 2 or Standard Plan B-35.20 or 35.40
+Grate Inlets Type 1 or 2 or Standard Plans B-35.20, B-35.40, and B-40.20

-Both types 1 or 2 Grate Inlets have large openings that can compensate for debris problems, however, there are limitations in their usage.
-A type 1 Grate Inlet is a non-reinforced, cast-in-place concrete inlet, which cannot support traffic loads.
-Type 2 Grate Inlets are pre-cast and can withstand traffic loading.
-These inlets are installed with a Grate A, Grate B (see Figure 5-5.4) or a Frame and Vaned Grate (see the next paragraph and Figure 5-5.5 for more information on Frame and Vaned Grates).
+Both Types 1 or 2 grate inlets have large openings that can compensate for debris problems, however, there are limitations in their usage.
+A Type 1 grate inlet is a non-reinforced, cast-in-place concrete inlet, which cannot support traffic loads.
+Type 2 grate inlets are pre-cast and can withstand traffic loading.
+These inlets are installed with a Grate A, Grate B (see Figure 5-5.4) or a frame and vaned grate (see the next paragraph and Figure 5-5.5 for more information on frame and vaned grates).
 Due to structural failure of both Grates A or B, neither of these grates can be installed in heavy traffic areas where wheel loads will pass directly over.
 Grate B has very large openings and is useful in ditches or non-paved median locations, in areas where there is no pedestrian or bicycle traffic.
 Grate A can be used anywhere Grate B is used as well as at the curb line of a wide interstate shoulder.
 Grate A may occasionally be hit by low-speed traffic or parked on but it can not withstand repeated interstate loading or turning vehicles.